Inzhenerka/docs.getdbt.tech/website/docs/docs/ai/dbt-mcp.md

 - **Production environment ID**: This can be found on the `Orchestration` page of dbt Cloud.
 Use this to set a `x-dbt-prod-environment-id` header.
 - **Service token**: To fully utilize Remote MCP, this needs to be configured for the dbt Semantic Layer by following [this](https://docs.getdbt.com/docs/use-dbt-semantic-layer/setup-sl#2-add-a-credential-and-create-service-tokens) guide and have `Developer` permissions.
 Add this as a `Authorization` header with a value like: `token <token>`.
 Be sure to replace `<token>` with the value of your token.

-Then you can use these values to connect to the remote server with Streamable HTTP MCP transport.
-Use the example [here](https://github.com/dbt-labs/dbt-mcp/blob/76992ac51a905e9e0d2194774e7246ee288094b9/examples/remote_mcp/main.py) as a reference in Python.
-A similar implementation is possible with SDKs for many other languages.

-You can also connect from MCP clients which support remote MCP with headers.
-For instance, you can connect Cursor to the remote server with the following configuration.
+3. With that information, you will be able to integrate with MCP compatiable tools with either an env file with the necessary information or via Streamable HTTP MCP transport.

+- Env File: Depending on the MCP client, you will either need to provide the file or provide the below information into their UI.
+Example configuration:

 Be sure to replace `<host>`, `<token>`, and `<prod-id>` with your information:

 ```
 {